 While early learning is fundamental to unleashing the potential of the next generation, governments in rich and poor countries alike are failing to deliver on their promise.
 A severe lack of investment in early childhood education is putting millions of children at a disadvantage before they even start school.
 But how far behind are we?
 What are the consequences for the skills, participation, and future of the next generation?

-To highlight the case for ECD and the need to invest in the early years, Theirworld worked in collaboration with the University of Cambridge to produce Bright and Early – a donor scorecard showing that only 0.6 percent of total aid to education was spent on pre-primary education and early learning.
-Two years since the release of the report, Theirworld and the University of Cambridge have provided up-to-date research on the direction the international community is moving regarding increased investment in early education, especially for the most marginalized.
+To highlight the case for early childhood education and the need to invest in the early years, in 2016 Theirworld worked in collaboration with the University of Cambridge to produce Bright and Early – a donor scorecard showing that only 0.6 percent of total aid to education was spent on pre-primary education and early learning.
+Two years since the release of the report, Theirworld and the University of Cambridge have produced up-to-date research on the direction the international community is moving regarding increased investment in early education, especially for the most marginalized.